BeanieODM/beanie/docs/tutorial/collection_setup.md

 # Collection setup (name, indexes, timeseries)

-Although the basic pydantic syntax allows you to set all aspects of individual fields, there is also some need to configure collections as a whole.
+Although basic pydantic syntax allows you to set all aspects of individual fields, there is also some need to configure collections as a whole.
 In particular, you might want to:

 - Set the MongoDB collection name
 - Configure indexes